haddyadnan/Movie-Review/README.md

-# Movie-Review
+# Movie-Review (Uncompleted)
-scraping https://www.rottentomatoes.com for reviews and perform sentiment analysis on upcoming movies and movies opening in cinemas using selenium and beautiful soup
+scraping [Rotten Tomatoes](https://www.rottentomatoes.com) for movie reviews on upcoming movies and movies currently opening in cinemas using selenium and beautiful soup.
+Sentiment analysis is performed on the revviews using to obtain the sentiments of the reviewers.

+>> Rotten Tomatoes is an American review-aggregation website for film and television.
+The company was launched in August 1998 by three undergraduate students at the University of California, Berkeley: Senh Duong, Patrick Y. Lee, and Stephen Wang. - Wiki

+### To Do:
+    * Add Comments
+    * Refactor Code
+    * Modularizing
+    * Obtain Movie description / Genre
+    * Perform Topic Modelling on Movies and categorise similar movies
+    * Move movies and reviews to db